LD-ZNet: A Latent Diffusion Approach for Text-Based Image Segmentation: Results

 \subsection{Generalization to AI Generated Images}

 With the growing popularity of AI generated images, text-based image segmentation is extensively being used by content creators in their daily workflows.
-Many public libraries \footnote{\href{https://github.com/brycedrennan/imaginAIry}{imaginAIry}, \href{https://github.com/AUTOMATIC1111/stable-diffusion-webui}{stable-diffusion-webui}} widely employ methods such as CLIPSeg \cite{luddecke2022image} for performing segmentation in AI-generated images.
+Many public libraries \footnote{\href{https://github.com/brycedrennan/imaginAIry}{https://github.com/brycedrennan/imaginAIry}, \href{https://github.com/AUTOMATIC1111/stable-diffusion-webui}{https://github.com/AUTOMATIC1111/stable-diffusion-webui}} widely employ methods such as CLIPSeg \cite{luddecke2022image} for performing segmentation in AI-generated images.
 So we study the generalization ability of our proposed segmentation approach on AI-generated images.
 To this extent, we first prepare a dataset of 100 AI-generated images from lexica.art and manually annotate them using 214 text-prompts.
-We name this dataset AIGI and plan to release it for future research.
-Next, we evaluate our approaches ZNet and LD-ZNet along with our RGBNet baseline and other text-based segmentation methods - CLIPSeg (PC+) \cite{luddecke2022image}, MDETR \cite{kamath2021mdetr}.
-Glipv2 was not publicly available for us to evaluate at the time of this submission.
-All these methods are trained on the Phrasecut dataset and we measure the IoU metric as shown in Table \ref{tab:ai_generated_chart}.
-It can be seen that RGBNet outperforms CLIPSeg and MDETR because its built on the UNet architecture initialized from the LDM weights that contains semantic information for good generalization.
+We name this dataset AIGI and release it \camready{on our project website \footnote{\href{https://koutilya-pnvr.github.io/LD-ZNet/}{https://koutilya-pnvr.github.io/LD-ZNet/}}} for future research.
+Next, we evaluate our approaches ZNet and LD-ZNet along with our RGBNet baseline and other text-based segmentation methods - CLIPSeg (PC+) \cite{luddecke2022image}, MDETR \cite{kamath2021mdetr} \camready{and SEEM \cite{zou2023segment}}.
+Glipv2 \camready{and the SAM model \cite{kirillov2023segment} with textual input were} not publicly available for us to evaluate at the time of this submission.
+All these methods are trained on the Phrasecut dataset \camready{except for SEEM} and we measure the IoU metric as shown in Table \ref{tab:ai_generated_chart}.
+It can be seen that RGBNet outperforms CLIPSeg, MDETR and SEEM because its built on the UNet architecture initialized from the LDM weights that contains semantic information for good generalization.
 Our methods ZNet and LD-ZNet further improve the generalization to these AI-generated images by more than 20\% compared to MDETR.
 This is largely due to the robust $z$-space of the LDM that resulted from a VQGAN pre-training on a variety of domains like art, cartoons, illustrations \etc. Furthermore, the latent diffusion features that contain useful semantic information for the synthesis task, also help in segmenting the AI-generated images.
 We show the qualitative comparison of these methods in Figure \ref{fig:ai_generated_qualitative} for four AI-generated images from our dataset.
-While CLIPSeg can estimate most distinctive regions such as face of the \emph{Mickey mouse} or rough locations of \emph{Goblin}, \emph{Ramen} and \emph{animals}, MDETR incorrectly segments them because these concepts are unknown to it and because of the domain gap between Phrasecut and AIGI images respectively.
+While CLIPSeg can estimate most distinctive regions such as face of the \emph{Mickey mouse} or rough locations of \emph{Goblin}, \emph{Ramen} and \emph{animals}, MDETR \camready{and SEEM} incorrectly segment them because these concepts are unknown to them and because of the domain gap between \camready{their training data} and AIGI images respectively.
 In both such cases, our proposed LD-ZNet estimates accurate segmentation.
 More qualitative results for LD-ZNet on images from the AIGI dataset are shown in Figure \ref{fig:ldznet_ai_generated}.